sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

   2. Exited
   3. Entered and Exited

-* **A plain old asset** - Any asset that doesn't actively monitor its location but instead the location is manually updated by a user.
+* **A plain old asset** - Any asset that doesn't actively monitor its location but instead the location is manually updated by a user or via a protocol.

 ### Client
 Refers to a backend (manager) consumer (same meaning as OAuth2 client).
 The scope of a client is determined on a per project basis but generally there are the following types: